-Neglectful parenting isn’t simply a description of bad child-rearing, it’s grounded in academic research by University of California at Berkeley psychologist Diana Baumrind In the 1960s Baumrind observed parents and formulated three different types of parenting styles (authoritarian, permissive, and authoritative), based on the amount of demand and care a parent shows their child.
-Stanford professors Eleanor Maccoby and John Martin who added neglectful parenting to Baunmrind’s construct in 1983.
-Noting the style included both a lack of demand for children and a lack of care.
+Neglectful parenting isn’t simply a description of bad child-rearing; it’s grounded in academic research.
+In the 1960s, University of California at Berkeley psychologist Diana Baumrind observed parents and formulated three different types of parenting styles — authoritarian, permissive, and authoritative — based on the amount of demand and care a parent shows their child.
+Stanford professors Eleanor Maccoby and John Martin added neglectful parenting to Baunmrind’s construct in 1983, noting that the style included both a lack of demand for children and a lack of care.

-“We know that neglect is at play when the physical or emotional needs of the child are not getting met,” says Rachel Catham, a licensed clinical mental health counselor at Whole Self Counseling.
-And while physical needs such as food and clothing tend to be top of mind when thinking of examples of neglect, emotional needs shouldn’t be overlooked.
+“Neglect is at play when the physical or emotional needs of the child are not getting met,” says Rachel Catham, a clinical mental health counselor at Whole Self Counseling.
+And although physical needs such as food and clothing tend to be top of mind when thinking of neglect, emotional needs shouldn’t be overlooked.
 “Since the basic emotional needs of all children include security, stability, nurturance, safety, protection, play, autonomy, freedom of expression and healthy limits, those needs not getting met would be a sign of parental neglect,” she says.

 Uninvolved parenting looks different depending on the age of the child.
-A lack of interest in feeding, playing with or comforting a baby can be a sign of neglectful parenting in the early months of childhood.
-Whereas ignoring an older child when they are trying to speak, skipping school or extracurricular activities, and a failure to set reasonable limits or consequences can be indicative of neglect.
+A lack of interest in feeding, playing with, or comforting a baby can be a sign of neglectful parenting in the early months of childhood.
+Ignoring an older child when they are trying to speak, skipping extracurricular activities, and failing to set reasonable limits or consequences can also be indicative of neglect.

-Chatham advises that enlisting the services of a qualified mediator is critical to conversations about neglect between parents, because that professional will have the expertise to both diagnose neglect and facilitate healthy non-accusatory conversation.
+Chatham advises that enlisting the services of a qualified mediator is critical to conversations between parents about neglect, because that professional will have the expertise to both diagnose neglect and facilitate healthy, non-accusatory conversation.
 They will also have insight into what parents can do if they want to move from a detached style of parenting to a more engaged way of interacting with their kids.

 In the long run, moving away from neglectful parenting will be far better for everyone involved.
-But everyone involved may also have a difficult time adjusting to potential changes.
-For kids, even healthy change can create a sense of uncertainty and perhaps even pushback if they have developed attachment issues.
-Setting healthy expectations and giving kids agency will both help them with thee transitions.
+But everyone may also have a difficult time adjusting to changes.
+For kids, even healthy change can create a sense of uncertainty and even pushback if they have developed attachment issues.
+Setting healthy expectations and giving kids agency will help them with these transitions.

 “Moving away from a neglectful style might include having a conversation with your child to create a new set of expectations going forward,” Catham says.
 “You might say, ‘Hey, kiddo, I know I haven’t been around that much lately, but that is going to change.
 I want to be more involved and spend more time together.
 I want to hear more about what’s going on in your life.'”